The Harvey Grammar School: Admissions

-A selective school for boys only, the school has around 900 on its roll.
+A selective grammar school for boys only, the school has around 1000 on its roll.
 Although officially known as the Harvey Grammar School, it is called The Harvey by many locals or abbreviated to HGS, as its partner school the Folkestone School for Girls is known "FSG".

-The school is situated on the A2034 (once the A20) at the junction of the B2064 and near the Folkestone West railway station, Folkestone Cricket Club, Folkestone Optimists Hockey Club at the Three Hills Sports Park and Folkestone Invicta F.C.
+The school is situated on Cheriton Road on the A2034 (once the A20) at the junction of the B2064 and near the Folkestone West railway station, Folkestone Cricket Club, Folkestone Optimists Hockey Club at the Three Hills Sports Park and Folkestone Invicta F.C.
 It is easily accessed from the last junction of the M20 motorway.

 History

 The grammar school was established in 1674, following the death of William Harvey, the eminent physician and discoverer of the major details of blood circulation.
 A small class with one schoolmaster was first created, until Eliab Harvey, William's nephew, acting as executor of his uncle's will, founded a larger school of the name.
+Eliab Harvey was the Captain of HMS Temaraire, the ship immediately behind HMS Victory in the line at the Battle of Trafalgar.
+The school motto 'Temaraire, Redoutable et Fougueux' is a composite of HMS Temaraire, and the two French Ships Harvey captured at the battle.

 In July 1921, the body of the headmaster of the day, 43-year-old Major Harold Arthur Denham, was found in undergrowth in Hawkinge with self-inflicted bullet wounds.
 An inquest later arrived at a verdict of "suicide while temporarily insane".